One-Page Business Architecture Map

 Business Model Canvas

 The Business Model Canvas maps how value is created, delivered, and captured.
 PROGRESS maps how work actually moves.
+Use the Business Model Canvas when you need business model clarity.
+Use PROGRESS when execution, ownership, or founder dependency is the problem.
+A business model may be sound while the operating map is still fragile.

 Business Coaching

 Coaching often helps the founder think better, lead better, or stay accountable.
 PROGRESS focuses on how the business itself works.
+The goal is not only a better founder.
+It is a better operating structure.

 Operating Systems

 Many systems tell a company what meetings or scorecards to install.
 PROGRESS starts by mapping what structure the business needs next.
+This helps avoid installing a system before knowing the actual constraint.

 SOP Documentation